josuemour4/blog/_posts/2024-08-09-maximum-demand.md

   </table>
 </div>

+<p class="niceT">The maximum demand for the example of single domestic is 73A.</p>

 **Example of multiple domestic maximum demand.**

-<p class="niceT">This example shows the maximum demand of the highest loaded phase in a block of 18 units, each with the following single-phase load:</p>
+<p>This example shows the maximum demand of the highest loaded phase in a block of 18 units, each with the following single-phase load:</p>

 <div class="table-wrapper">
   <table class="alt">